mmunson94/Portfolio-Project-1/README.md

 * ### Sign up section
    *    The signup section allows users to delve deeper into the rich history surrounding the club and event by offering the user a chance to attend the museum tour provided by the club at their stadium.

-   * the form allows users to provde their contact details to recieve information on how to attend the tours.
+   * the form allows users to provide their contact details to recieve information on how to attend the tours.

    <br>